Onelinerhub/onelinerhub/clickhouse/how-to-get-99-percentile-copy.md

-# How to get 99% percentile COPY
+# How to get 99% percentile

 ```sql
 SELECT quantile(0.99)(age) FROM tbl;